 The stranded assets concept has been interpreted as encompassing a range of different factors, including:

 - Economic stranding – due to a change in relative costs / prices.

 - Physical stranding – due to distance / flood / drought.

 - Regulatory stranding – due to a change in policy of legislation.

-For existing assets, our research can highlight which ones are more at risk of becoming stranded under a lower demand scenario – for example one that restricts anthropogenic warming to 2°C. There are already examples of coal mines, coal and gas power plants, and hydrocarbon reserves which have become stranded by the low carbon transition.
+For existing assets, our research can highlight those assets which are most at risk of becoming stranded through the energy transition, as society looks to restrict global warming to well below 2°C, as under the Paris Agreement.
+There are already examples of coal mines, coal and gas power plants, and other hydrocarbon reserves which have become stranded by the low carbon transition.

 For potential new investments, our research aims to prevent stranded assets arising by identifying where capital expenditure may be allocated to investments which may not yield the expected returns as the world decarbonises.
-Our focus is therefore on the stewardship of capital, with the intention of preventing it being wasted.
+Our focus is therefore on advancing the energy transition through the stewardship of capital, with the intention of preventing it being wasted.

 Investors have recognised the value of companies considering a range of scenarios in their business planning, including a scenario of 2°C or lower, by supporting initiatives and resolutions which ask companies to report on the implications of this future for their business.

 Financial regulators have also endorsed the importance of scenario analysis for assessing climate risk through the Financial Stability Board Task Force on Climate-related Financial Disclosures.
 Mark Carney, the FSB chair stated that a carbon budget consistent with a 2°C target “would render the vast majority of reserves ‘stranded’ — oil, gas and coal that will be literally unburnable without expensive carbon capture technology, which itself alters fossil fuel economics”.